soitun/oio-sds/Variables.md

 ### server.queue.max_delay

-> Anti-DDoS counter-mesure.
+> Anti-DDoS counter-measure.
 In the current server, sets the maximum amount of time a queued TCP event may remain in the queue.
 If an event is polled and the thread sees the event stayed longer than that delay, the connection is immediately closed.
 Keep this value rather high because the connection closing doesn't involve a reply that will help the client to retry with an exponential back-off.

  * default: **60 * G_TIME_SPAN_SECOND**
  * type: gint64